Newton Stewart Inititiative

 Breckenridge on office work and administration, Lauren Keenan bringing the

-things techie.
+voice of youth to the table.
 Together we have developed Douglas Park, including a BMX track,

 inclusive play park and Changing Places Toilet, doubled youth work provision in